revbayes/revbayes.github.io/developer/implement_functions.md

 ========================
 {:.section}

 There are two main classes of functions in RevBayes: member functions and typed functions.
 Member functions are functions used inside of deterministic nodes and allow access to member methods of a member object.
 Typed functions are either values within directed acyclic graph (DAG) nodes (i.e. random variables of some distribution), or are associated with a deterministic node.
 All deterministic nodes hold a function, the value of these deterministic nodes are returned by a call to that function.
-This has the advantage of simply modifying the value instead of creating a new objuect.
+This has the advantage of simply modifying the value instead of creating a new object.

 For our example implementation we will be implementing a typed function.
 We will begin with a simple example of implementing a mathematical function, the hyperbolic cosine function.
 First we need to add two files to the RevBayes source code, a `HyperbolicCosineFunction.cpp` and a `HyperbolicCosineFunction.h`.
 These will go within `revbayes/src/core/functions/math` since we are adding a function and it is a mathematical function.

 First, we will write our header file.
-We will need a few other RevBayes header files including `ContinousFunction.h` since hyperbolic cosine is a continuous function, and `TypedDagNode.h` since our typed function deals with nodes of DAGs.
+Within our header file, we need to `include` a few other RevBayes header files, including `ContinousFunction.h` since hyperbolic cosine is a continuous function, and `TypedDagNode.h` since our typed function deals with nodes of DAGs.

 ```cpp
 #ifndef HyperbolicCosineFunction_h